googlefonts/gf-docs/MakingPullRequestsToGF/README.md

 ### Syncing our repo

-When you are ready to make a new pull request, you’ll want to make sure your master branch is in sync with the upstream.
+When you are ready to make a new pull request, you’ll want to make sure your main branch is in sync with the upstream.

 ```
-git checkout master
+git checkout main
-git pull upstream master
+git fetch upstream
+git rebase upstream/main
 ```

 With our repository now synced, we can create a new branch.
 For simplicity, it's recommended to name branches the same as the family name.